-In Kazakhstan, exploration wells AKD08 and AKD09 were drilled but there were no new development wells drilled during that period and they are therefore not included in the above table.
+In Kazakhstan, exploration well AKD08 was partially tested and suspended, KBD01 was partially tested and suspended, four shallow gas wells AKK17, 18, 19 and 20 were drilled and tested while AKD05 and AKD06 were re-entered to replace downhole pumps.
+No new development oil wells drilled during that period.
 See "Description of the Business" for a discussion of the Company's development and exploration plans.